 Are ski lessons worth it?

-and what should I book?
+and what should I book for my holiday in Les Gets?

 If you're unsure whether to book ski lessons, or what type you need, then hopefully this article will answer your questions.